Axe Giant: The Wrath of Paul Bunyan (soundtrack)

-Axe Giant: The Wrath of Paul Bunyan (Original Motion Picture Soundtrack) is both the seventeenth album and third movie soundtrack by the gothic horror instrumental band, Midnight Syndicate.
+Axe Giant: The Wrath of Paul Bunyan (Original Motion Picture Soundtrack) is both the seventeenth album and third movie soundtrack by Midnight Syndicate.
 The album features Edward Douglas' score to the 2013 horror film Axe Giant: The Wrath of Paul Bunyan and the song The Ballad of Paul Bunyan, performed by Hick'ry Hawkins.

 Background and album information

 In a 2013 interview, composer, Edward Douglas described the soundtrack: (Director) Gary Jones wanted the film to have a feel similar to classic monster movies like King Kong.
 I found myself trying to channel my inner Max Steiner and Bernard Herrmann, in an effort to achieve that big, dramatic, classical sound.
 The monster in the film is American folklore legend, Paul Bunyan, so it gave me the opportunity to work with some 19th century American instrumentation as well.
 I think the result is a soundtrack that will sound both familiar and at times very different from what Midnight Syndicate has done to this point.

 Later, Douglas said that the Axe Giant soundtrack represented some of his favorite scoring work to date, adding that it both challenged him and allowed him to spread his wings a composer The soundtrack includes the song, The Ballad of Paul Bunyan, written and performed by country punkabilly artist, Hick'ry Hawkins with lyrics that summarize the film's plot.